Non-equilibrium statistical mechanics of continuous attractors: Quenched Disorder - driving and disorder-induced temperature

-From now on, we start to include disorder connections $J^d_{ij}$ in additional to the bare connection $J^0_{ij}$ that corresponds to the nearest $p$-neighbor interactions.
+From now on, we start to include disorder connections $J^d_{ij}$ in additional to ordered connections $J^0_{ij}$ that corresponds to the nearest $p$-neighbor interactions.
 We assume $J^d_{ij}$ consists of random connections among all the neurons.
 These random connections can be approximated as random permutations of $J^0_{ij}$, such that the full $J_{ij}$ is the sum over $M-1$ such permutations plus $J^0_{ij}$.